khir829/khir829/README.md

 Hi!👋 My name is Kai Hirafune
 ===

-Aspiring Software Engineer
+Software Engineering student
 ---

-I am a second year software engineering student studying at the University of Auckland.
+I am a third year software engineering student studying at the University of Auckland.
 You can contact me at [kai.hirafune@outlook.com](mailto:kai.hirafune@outlook.com)
 ## Skills